m3mnoch/game-agent-simulation/README.md

 However, it will be far more useful to modify the `actions.py` file to customize it with the specific actions you want your agents to take.

+NOTE:  The agents are basically multi-threaded, so feel free to dump in as many as your system can handle.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.